Apostrophe-Corp/Reach-DAO/README.md

 Should you encounter any other errors, please tag either `goonerlabs#1008` 0r `Emmanuel Agbavwe#2954` in the help channel of the [Reach Discord Server](https://bit.ly/3BnPyKd).

-And the rest of the awesome team at Reach, The African Blockchain Alliance and The Algorand Foundation.

 ## The DApp

 ### The Landing page